 Now we must repair the affected area where the asphalt has been removed.
 The exposed perimeter is cleaned up to create a break joint.
 This break joint is created 10mm beneath the top surface edge.
 Next, we cut a piece of sheathing felt to the size of the exposed area and place it inside.

-The next step is to apply our first layer of mastic asphalt which one of our operatives would have prepared by melting mastic asphalt blocks2 in our mixer.
+The next step is to apply our first layer of mastic asphalt which one of our operatives would have prepared by melting mastic asphalt blocks in our mixer.
 This coat is 10mm and spread in a smooth even coat with a wooden float.
 This will be finished with 10mm edge joints which are reheated by the asphalt and then remade.

 Once this has been done we wait for the asphalt to cool down.
 Depending on the specification or the situation a second coat of mastic asphalt may be necessary.